The simple truth is….

 But I already have Linux / CPanel Hosting….

-Well, if you already have Linux hosting it may be an easier option to stay with what you already have as it probably will be easier (not necessarily better).
+Yep if you already have Linux hosting it may be an easier option to stay with what you have, this is more about not avoiding Windows if you are already using the ecosystem.

 There’s probably two main reasons for this, one is how application pools run on IIS, setting a different expectation on ratios and two is CloudLinux, for all the great it does and I wish there was a Windows equivalent it can encourage harsher limits on your space (less burst speed) and higher ratios.
 Now this isn’t to say that every shared host is doing this but website speed very rarely has anything to do with the OS it is running on, it’s always based on the resources available to process the incoming request.
 The more resources available the better, so getting a good host that keeps their servers within good ratio’s/performance levels is more important.

-What it does come down to, is your skill level, understanding of hosting/wordpress/php and the level of support you are paying for.
+What it does come down to, is your skill level and understanding of hosting, WordPress and PHP.

 Have questions or having issues regarding WordPress or other PHP sites on Windows and IIS?
 Get in touch with us and we’ll see what we can do to help.